Bkumar48/todolist-v1/README.md

 ![Todolist-v1]

 Todolist-v1 is a simple web application that allows users to manage their daily tasks and keep track of their to-do list.
-This project is built using HTML, CSS, and JavaScript, and it serves as an introduction to web development for beginners.
+This project is built using Nodejs, Express and Ejs. it serves as an introduction to web development for beginners.

 ## Demo